| | |

 • Polyester Thread

-• Hot Glue Gun with Fabric Glue Sticks (if using)
+• Hot Glue Gun with Fabric Glue Sticks (optional method)

 Instructions: